syncfusion-content/js-api-docs/api/js/ejGantt.md

 <ts name = "ej.Gantt.ViewType"/>

-Specifies the type of view in Gantt control
+Specifies the view type for a project in the Gantt.

 <table class="params">
 <thead>